cjalmeida/optim/blog/posts/jssp2.md

 false
 ```

 Arguably, judicial use of such symbols make it easier to write math-inspired code since, lowering the communication barrier between _coders_ and _scientists_.
-JuMP follows this philosophy by making formulating constraint in canonical form straightforward.
-For instance check the similarities between the canonical formulation of the "precedence constraint" (3):
+JuMP follows this philosophy by making formulating constraint in standard form straightforward.
+For instance check the similarities between the standard formulation of the "precedence constraint" (3):

 $$
 x_{\sigma^{j}_h,j} \ge x_{\sigma^{j}_{h-1},j} + p_{\sigma^{j}_{h-1},j}